pursuit-curriculum/unit-dsa/sorting-algorithms-merge/lesson-notes/README.md

 ### The Unsolved Issue

-In or example, our arrays were already sorted
+In our example, our arrays were already sorted.

 const left = [1, 4, 8];
 const right = [3, 6];

-if we tried
+If we tried

 ```js
 const left = [4, 8, 1];